alphagov/government-service-design-manual/making-software/analytics-tools.md

 ## High level requirements

-When deciding which analytics tool is most appropriate for your service, you should consider the following criteria:
+When deciding which analytics tool is most appropriate for your service, you should consider the following:

-* Cost: you should consider the total cost of ownership as well as cost in comparison to turnover of service
+* you should consider the total cost of ownership as well as cost in comparison to turnover of service
-* Scalability (will data be sampled at high volumes?)
+* will data be sampled at high volumes?
-* Data ownership (do you solely own the data?)
+* do you solely own the data?
 * 1st party cookies only
-* Profiles and custom variables (do you pay more for additional profiles/custom variables?)
+* do you pay more for additional profiles/custom variables?
-* Admin system (does it provide a strong admin system for user access?)
+* does it provide a strong admin system for user access?
-* Hosting (is it vendor hosted or in house?)
+* is it vendor hosted or in house?
-* Multi-channel (can it track offline channel usage?)
+* can it track offline channel usage?
-* Standard reports (does it provide a comprehensive set of standard reports including social interactions and multimedia capturing?)
+* does it provide a comprehensive set of standard reports including social interactions and multimedia capturing?
-* Open API (does it provide an open API with no export restrictions?)
+* does it provide an open API with no export restrictions?
-* Funnel analysis (can it measure transactions through funnel analysis and measure goals?)
+* can it measure transactions through funnel analysis and measure goals?
-* Support and training
+* support and training

 For each of these criteria, you should identify which are fulfilled as part of the standard quoted package and what is charged for any additional features.

+## Privacy

+The privacy and security of data is of the utmost importance.
+Make sure your analytics solution and processes take the following into account:

+* do not collect and process any personal information.
+The terms and conditions of your analytics provider will probably expressly forbid you from doing this
+* turn off any data sharing.
+In Google Analytics this is done by Admin -> <Account name> -> Account Settings
+* anonymise IP addresses that your analytics provider collects, by removing the last octet of the address
+* obtain your vendor’s privacy and security policy
+* you should own and be able to export analytics data.
+Note that Google owns data in the free Google Analytics product
+* does the solution meet the EU privacy directive and the European Commission’s Directive on Data Protection?
+* where is collected data held?
+* do data centres meet EU/British data security standards?
+* how long is data held for?
+* what will happen to the data on termination of the contract- can you export it?
+* Ddata aggregation and sharing.
+Does the vendor mine your data for cross-customer benchmarking/trends or to provide usage data to any advertising channels
+* access controls.
+Understand what access your vendors employees have to your data.
+Make sure there are adequate administration tools to control appropriate access for your own staff

 ## Vendor comparison